If you came directly to this page you may wish to read an introduction to this section first.

 Emperor Frederick II, of the Hohenstaufen family, aka Frederick of Swabia, after the German region near the border of Switzerland where

 the Hohenstaufen had their initial possessions.
-It was added in ca 1870 to distinguish this town from another one by the same name.
+The reference was added in ca 1870 to distinguish this town from another one by the same name.

 Antiochia (Antioch) is an ancient city near the border between Turkey and Syria.
 It was conquered by the Crusaders during the First Crusade and it became the capital of a small independent Christian state (Principality of Antioch) which lasted until 1268.
 The Hohenstaufen had some legal rights to it.

-(left) Main square with fountain by Arturo Martini (1926) depicting (a very unusual) Noah's Ark; (right) S. Pietro
+(left) Main square with fountain by Arturo Martini (1926) depicting (a very unusual) Noah's Ark (see another of his works); (right) S. Pietro

 The main square of today's Anticoli was in the past an open space between the town and its cemetery.
 The fountain at the centre of

-the square was designed by Arturo Martini, an Italian sculptor who lived at Anticoli in 1924-27 and whose works were much appreciated during the Fascist period.
+the square was designed by Arturo Martini, an Italian sculptor who lived at Anticoli in 1924-1927 and whose works were highly appreciated during the Fascist period.

 S. Pietro is the oldest church in town and it dates back to the XIth century.